 In 1981 Jerry began two years of music theory, solfeggio and ear training at Hillsborouth Community College in Florida.
 He wanted to be ready if someday came such that he was able to pursue his music dream in earnest.

 In 1983 Jerry moved to New York City to pursue what would become a 20-plus year career in executive sales providing information technology to Wall Street and beyond ‘Fork in the Road’.
-He estimates he met approximately 25,000 people during his time as a “sales schmackel” as one long-time customer called him.
+He estimates he met approximately 25,000 people during his time as a “sales schmackel” (as one long-time customer/friend dubbed him).

 In the mid-1980s Jerry discovered the musical theater stage off-off-Broadway at St. Bart’s Playhouse in New York City.
 In the extraordinary theatrical environment created by the beloved and incomparable Tom Briggs, Artistic Director, he once again used his circus skills to wangle his way onstage despite an otherwise lack of theatrical skills.
 He happily joined the St. Bart’s Players in productions of a dozen well-known shows like ‘Gypsy’, ‘Oklahoma’ and ‘A Christmas Carol’.